A spotlight on Medicaid telehealth policy and opportunity for Managed Medicaid plans to foster innovation

 We can look at North Carolina’s August 2018 request for proposals as an example of how innovation is crucial to securing and expanding contracts.
 The proposal evaluation criteria included several measures related to telehealth solutions.
 A

 A few key examples below:

-“The PHP may use telemedicine as a tool for facilitating access to needed services in a clinically appropriate manner that are not available within the PHP’s network.”
+“The PHP may use telemedicine as a tool for facilitating access to needed services in a clinically appropriate manner that is not available within the PHP’s network.”